 Despite stereotypes to the contrary, the difference in average credit card debt amounts between men and women is small.
 Experian reported an average debt amount of $6,232 for women and $6,357 for men as of the second quarter of 2019.
 That $125 difference amounts to 2%.

 Like race and ethnicity, gender and sex (including gender identity and sexual orientation) are protected classes under which credit card issuers cannot legally discriminate.
-Yet gender is another example of a demographic factor that shows inequalities in consumer credit in America.
+Yet gender is another example of a demographic factor that shows inequalities in the history of consumer credit in America.

 Even “after controlling for credit score, income and demographic characteristics,” CNBC reported in 2021, “an ‘unexplained gender difference in bankcard limits’ of about $1,323 exists, with male borrowers having higher limits.”